 Holidays and Festivals

-There is a mass exodus from Hong Kong to China as hundreds of thousands of people pass through the border crossings between Hong Kong with Shenzhen, China, to celebrate the Ching Ming Festival.
+Today is Ching Ming, one of the five most important on the Lunar Calendar.
+Usually, there is a mass exodus to China as hundreds of thousands of people pass through the border crossings between Hong Kong with Shenzhen.Will that still happen toda?

 Crossing the border between Hong Kong and China over holiday periods is not for the faint of heart, although things are much better now than they once were thanks to Hong Kong’s wonderful smart cards, which have considerably streamlined the process.